Moop and Dreadly in the Treasure on Bing Bong Island: Plot

 In their first adventure, Dreadly has a map that shows the location of buried treasure on Bing Bong Island, and he drags Moop along to help him find it.
 Of course, the villainous pirate Captain James Trench wants the treasure too and sends his bumbling henchmen to dig it up first.

 Synopsis

-The game begins with Moop reading a book on an island before his friend captain Dreadly interrupts by picking him up on his ship and telling him about a piece of a map to the treasure of Bing Bong island which he has found.
-The two then make their way to Bing Bong island by crash landing their boat onto the island.
-Its here where they meet chief Earwig who, after a trial, gives them the other half of the map.
+The game begins with Moop reading a book on an island before his friend Captain Dreadly interrupts by picking him up on his ship and telling him about a piece of a map to the treasure of Bing Bong Island which he has found.
+The two then make their way to Bing Bong Island by crash landing their boat onto the island.
+It's here where they meet Chief Earwig who, after a trial, gives them the other half of the map.
 Moop and Captain Dreadly venture forth to find the treasure.

-After searching they see the pirate Captain James Trench who is also after the treasure.
+After searching, they see the pirate Captain James Trench, who is also after the treasure.
 Moop and Dreadly find the treasure and the Chief's daughter, Princess Connie before being captured by Captain Trench.